taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - `l1SignalRoot` is part of the evidence and is also used to calculate the ZKP instance.
 - The transaction's status code is 1 (success).
 - The transaction's `tx.origin` and `msg.sender` must be _`LibAnchorSignature.K_GOLDEN_TOUCH_ADDRESS`_.
-- The transaction's signature must be the same as `LibAnchorSignature.signTransaction(...)`.
+- The transaction's signature must be identical to `LibAnchorSignature.signTransaction(...)`.
 - The transaction fee must be 0.

 Note that the anchor transaction emits an `Anchored` event that may help ZKP to verify block variables.
 See below.